Sign in

 What Are Flanges and How Do They Work?

-A flange is a protruding rim, lip, or rib that is used to increase strength or provide an attachment method to connect pipes, valves, and other equipment to form a piping system and to create an easy access point for cleaning, inspection, or modifications.
+A flange is a protruding edge or rim designed to offer reinforcement or a fastening method to connect pipes, valves, and other equipment within piping systems, while also allowing easy access for inspections or modifications.

 Flange Attachment Methods and Purposes

-Flanges can be welded or screwed on, depending on the type of flange and piping system requirements.
-When selecting a flange type, some important aspects include pressure capacity, pipe size, and intended application.
+Flanges can be attached through welding or screwing, which is dictated by the flange type and system needs.
+Key factors when selecting a flange include pressure capacity, pipe size, and intended functionality.

-• Ring or slip-on flanges have a center hole, and they slide onto a pipe end.
-The flange face extends beyond the pipe end to be welded into place.
+• Ring or slip-on flanges are characterized by a center hole and are slid onto the pipe end.
+Their flange face extends past the pipe to allow for welding.

-• Weld neck flanges feature a long, tapered hub that provides reinforcement and improved distribution of stress for use in high-pressure, sub-zero, or elevated-temperature applications.
+• Weld neck flanges feature a long, tapered attachment that binds to pipes, optimizing distribution of system stress for applications with varying pressure and temperature.

 Common Flange Materials

-• Stainless Steel &#; Preferred for its higher resistance to corrosion and rust
+• Stainless Steel for its superior rust and corrosion resistance.

-Coatings protect the flanges from corrosion or damage through shipping, storage, and use.
-These coatings include:
+Coatings can shield flanges from corrosion and damage throughout storage, transit, and operational use.
+Examples include:

 • Zinc